-Inflam'd by Genius with sublimest rage,
+Inflam'd by Genius with fublimest rage,

-By toil unwearied, and unchill'd by age,

-In the fine phrenzy of exalted thought

-Gigantic Angelo his wonders wrought; †

-And high, by native strength of spirit rais'd,

-The mighty Homer of the pencil blaz'd.

-Taste, Fancy, Judgment, all on RAPHAEL smil'd, ‡

-Of Grandeur and of Grace the darling child:

-255

-Truth, passion, character, his constant aim,

-Both in the human and the heavenly frame,

-Th' enchanting painter rules the willing heart,

-And shines the finish'd Virgil of his art.

-The daring Julio, tho' by RAPHAEL train'd, § 260 Reach'd not the fummit, where his mafter reign'd;
+By toil unwearied, and unchill'd by age, 245 In the fine phrenzy of exalted thought Gigantic Angelo his wonders wrought; And high, by native strength of spirit rais'd, The mighty Homer of the pencil blaz'd.
+Tafte, Fancy, Judgment, all on RAPHAEL smil'd, + 250 Of Grandeur and of Grace the darling child: Truth, passion, character, his constant aim, Both in the human and the heavenly frame, Th' enchanting painter rules the willing heart, And shines the finish'd VIRGIL of his art.
+255 The daring Julio, tho' by RAPHAEL train'd, 1 Reach'd not that eminence his master gain'd; Yet to no common heights of epic fame, True Genius guided his adventurous aim.
+Thus Statius, fraught with emulous regard, 260 Caught not the spirit of the Mantuan bard: To share will Tho' rival ardour his ambition fir'd, at least vagandu And kindred talents his bold verse inspir'd.

-^{} Ver.
-244. See NOTE XII. † Ver.
-251. See NOTE XIII. ‡ Ver.
-254. See NOTE XIV. § Ver.
-260. See NOTE XV.
+Ver.
+247. See NOTE XII. † Ver.
+250. See NOTE XIII. ‡ Ver.
+256. See NOTE XIV.

-Yet to no common heights of epic fame, True Genius guided his adventurous aim.
-Thus STATIUS, fraught with emulous regard, Caught not the spirit of the Mantuan bard: 265 Tho' rival ardour his ambition fir'd, And kindred talents his bold verse inspir'd.
-More richly warm, the glowing TITIAN knew To blend with Nature's truth the living hue: O! had fublime defign his colours crown'd!
-270 Then had the world a finish'd painter found: With powers to seize the highest branch of art, He fix'd too fondly on an humbler part; Yet this low object of his partial care Grew from his toil so exquisitely fair, 2.75 That dazzled judgment, with suspended voice, Fears to condemn the error of his choice.
-Thus pleased a flowery valley to explore Whence never Poet cull'd a wreath before, + Lucretius chose the epic crown to lose 280 For the bright chaplets of an humbler muse.
+More richly warm the glowing TITIAN knew To blend with Nature's truth the living hue: O! had fublime defign his colours crown'd!
+Then had the world a finished painter found: With powers to seize the highest branch of art, He fix'd too fondly on an humbler part; Yet, this low object of his partial care Grew from his toil so exquisitely fair, That dazzled judgment, with suspended voice, Fears to condemn the error of his choice.
+Thus pleased a flowery valley to explore, Whence never Poet cull'd a wreath before, Lucretius chose the epic crown to lose For the bright chaplets of an humbler muse.
+Soft as Catullus, fweet Correggio play'd + With all the magic charms of light and shade.
+Tho' PARMA claim it for her rival fon, ‡